stevenrichter16/ClearDoc/README.md

 A url for this web application will be available soon.
 Here is the slide deck for the presentation we gave during the hackathon: https://docs.google.com/presentation/d/1lIQbtUXYoazawjZ-VRQ_8Shp3e8G37gkbUy-jFxrqlI/edit?usp=sharing

 Disclaimer: If you run the project from the source files it will not work since it requires me to reveal my GPT-3 API key.
-I am working to fix that, and a screenshot of the application can be found in the slide deck above.
+I am working to fix that, a demo of this app is located at the top of this document.

 ## Available Scripts